pytorchbearer/torchbearer/docs/examples/vae.rst

 Training a Variational Auto-Encoder
 ====================================

-This guide will give a quick guide on training a variational auto-encoder (VAE) in sconce.
+This guide will give a quick guide on training a variational auto-encoder (VAE) in bink.
 We will use the VAE example from the pytorch examples here_:

 .. _here: https://github.com/pytorch/examples/tree/master/vae